 Making Mullein Tincture

-Making mullein tincture is a very simple process requiring only a few ingredients or supplies.
-All you need is freshly harvested mullein, vodka, and a sealable jar.
+Making mullein tincture is very simple, requiring only a few ingredients or supplies.
+You only need freshly harvested mullein, vodka, and a sealable jar.

 Ingredients: